MlamliLolwane/MlamliLolwane/README.md

-### Hi and welcome to my GitHub profile.
+## :wave: Hi and welcome to my GitHub profile.

-My name is Mlamli Lolwane, a fullstack developer whose focus is on building scalable as well as high performance applications. :wave:
+My name is Mlamli Lolwane, a fullstack developer whose focus is on building scalable as well as high performance applications.

 I obtained my National Diploma in Information Technology (Software Development) from the Nelson Mandela University.:mortar_board: